Inwerpsel/use-theme-editor/README.md

 - Support "locally" scoped custom properties
   - Problem: Selector specificity when adding a rule after the existing rules
-    - Any equally specific selector  occurring in source after the one we're overriding in the theme will start being overridden (i.e. it's not after that selector anymore).
-    - Hence, there's probably no choice but to figure out and repeat all rules that could be affected.
-    - Unless updates would actually change rules with a variable to their resolved value.
+    - For now this is solved using `!important`, which surprisingly seems to work 100% of the time.
+    - However, an even better solution is to take full control over the stylesheets on the page so that no overriding rules are needed.
-      - No additional CSS
+      - No additional CSS rules
-      - Recalculations affect (potentially much) less elements, because cascading no longer needed
+      - Recalculations affect (often much) less elements, because cascading no longer needed
       - No specificity challenges at all
       - Also supports regular CSS edits